DrPaulBrewer/pipe-to-storage/README.md

 returns a Promise that resolves after saving the contents of `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors not caught in retrys

+## Copyright

+Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com>

+## License

+The MIT License

+### No relationship to Google, Inc.

+This is third party software, not a product of Google Inc.

+The author(s) have no relationship to Google, Inc.